avrabyt/titles2bibtex-workflow/README.md

 ## Reference Processing Workflow

-This workflow helps you convert a list of references into a BibTeX file while handling any errors gracefully.
-Follow the steps below to process your references efficiently.
+This workflow helps to convert a list of references into a BibTeX file while handling any errors gracefully.
+> References List → Title Extraction → title2bib → BibTeX File Generation

 ### Steps: